dennisXZX/web-developer-notes/React.md

 import React, { Component } from 'react' import { connect } from 'react-redux'

-// export a function
-export default ChildComponent => {
+// define a function that takes a Component that need to be enhanced const enhanceComponent = (ChildComponent) => {

   // define a class
   class ComposedComponent extends Component {